 The FTS beam size as a function of frequency has been measured directly by taking medium resolution spectra on a point source (Neptune) placed at different locations with respect to the central detectors (SSWD4/SLWC3) by stepping the telescope pointing.

-The beam shows a highly structured behaviour in the variation in beam size with frequency.
+The beam shows a highly structured behaviour in the variation in beam size with frequency (Swinyard et al., 2010).
 This is expected from the multi-moded feedhorns used for the spectrometer arrays, as different detector feedhorn/waveguide modes become propagated at certain frequencies in the band (the number of propagated modes increases with frequency).

 The central part of the measured beam pattern can be fitted with a 2-D Gaussian or Airy profile, and the results show good agreement between the two with a typical residual ellipticity of 2-5%, and a wavelength dependence with good correspondence to the expected mode onset of the feedhorns (Naylor et al., 2010).

-However, there is significant power outside the main beam at all frequencies, due to the sidelobes.
 When analysing extended emission, the units of the pipeline-processed FTS spectra are in surface brightness (W m-2 Hz-1 sr-1), and detailed knowledge of the beam pattern is needed to recover in-beam flux densities.